juinpt/terraform-notes-app/README.md

 # Planned Features

 At the moment I'm planning on adding these:
+* switch from using EC2 instances to ECS
 * The IAM instance profile name is hard coded, it will be made into a variable
 * Create a custom VPC to use instead of default
 * Add IAM role and policy for PostgreSQL as well